Tatsh/winprefs/README.md

 An example of an always skipped key under normal circumstances is `HKLM\SECURITY`, even if this is run as administrator.

+Be sure to set up Git with your user name and email (`git config --global user.email`, etc) before using the commit feature.

 WARNING: If you save an entire tree such as `HKLM:` to a file and attempt to run said script, you probably will break your OS.
 The output of this tool is meant for getting a single command at a time, testing it, and then using it in an appropriate script.
 The author will not be held